 Registration for international seminars is handled by the GEO.
 After accepted students have paid their deposit to the GEO, the GEO register seminar participants.

 Students wishing to fulfill Global Understanding core through participation in the Greece Seminar must:

 Please respond to emails from the GEO about registration for COR210 and 211.
 Both COR210 and 211 are one-day Saturday classes.

 Contact GEO for further details.

-Program costs include: tuition, airfare, site fees, meals and lodgings, totaling approximately $4,800-$4990 (to be finalized costs may depending on the airline's fees for fuel insurance and the value of the dollar against the euro).
+Program costs include: tuition, airfare, site fees, meals and lodgings, totaling approximately $5200 (to be finalized costs may depending on the airline's fees, and the euro-dollar exchange rate).

-A $30 non-refundable application fee and a $450 program deposit** must accompany the application and.
+A $30 non-refundable application fee and a $450 program deposit** must accompany the application.
 The remainder will be billed to student accounts.
 Full details available from Student Financial Services. (**The program deposit will be refunded if the course does not run or if the student is not accepted.)

 APPLICATION DEADLINE: December 6, 2013